 HMI Controls for AVL.NET

-It is possible to use a subset of HMI Controls, available in Adaptive Vision Studio HMI Designer, in an AVL.NET based Windows Forms .NET application.
+It is possible to use a subset of HMI Controls, available in Aurora Vision Studio HMI Designer, in an AVL.NET based Windows Forms .NET application.
 Controls from the VideoBox family (for presenting video preview or 2D geometry results), and the View3DBox control (for presenting 3D data results) are particularly useful.
 All available HMI controls are fully compatible Windows Forms controls, and can be used in projects which GUI is based on Windows Forms and .NET Framework 4 (or later compatible).

 To be able to use the controls in an application, a reference to all the following modules needs to be added to the application project: